arcana-lab/noelle/README.md

 To test NOELLE using condor to run all tests in parallel, go to "tests" and run "make condor".

+## Structure
+The directory `src` includes sources of the noelle framework.

+The directory `external` includes libraries that are external to noelle that are used by noelle.
+Some of these libraries are patched and/or extended for noelle.

+The directory `tests` includes unit tests, integration tests, and performance tests.
+Furthermore, this directory includes the scripts to run all these tests in parallel via condor.

+The directory `users` includes examples of LLVM passes (and their tests) that rely on the noelle framework.

+Finally, the directory `doc` includes the documentation of noelle.

 ## License
 MIT License